jbqueru/sqz/README.md

 as well as linearizing data in different orders: in rows, in columns, or along fractal space-filling curves (Hilbert, Lebesgue, Moore, Peano).

+## Thoughts on existing schemes

+### Deflate

+-recognizes that very long lengths and offsets might not be very useful, and limits them to 15 bits (though the format supports 16 bits, which is what differentiates deflate64).

+-recognizes that Huffman coding of exact offsets and lengths is counter-productive, because values tend to be unique: the costs in the decoding tree would outweigh the gains in the symbol stream, especially since that would rule out canonical Huffman trees.
+Instead, uses an encoding that is loosely related to Elias coding, though not universal, in the sense that there's some information about the number of bits, followed by an appropriate number of verbatim bits from the original symbol.

+-intertwines two sets of Huffman symbols along with other data (non-prefix free but whose length is known).

+### Bzip2

+-uses a nifty RLE trick as the first stage, where the indicator for an RLE sequence is a repetition of 4 copies of the same
+symbol: the next symbol is a length.
+That could be parametrized, where a shorter threshold increases the risk of runs that are exactly at the threshold and therefore need an unused length, while a larger threshold makes actual runs more expensive to store.
+Note: the author later recognized that this is not a useful stage.

+-uses BWT on blocks between 100kB and 900kB, probably to have a tunable compression parameter between 1 and 9 as a tradeoff between speed and ratio.
+Unlike deflate, though, that parameter has an impact on the compression format.

+-recognizes that 0 is such a common symbol after BWT + MTF that Huffman deviates too much from perfect entropy, and specifically encodes runs of zeroes before Huffman coding.

+-uses multiple Huffman code, switching between them with an MTF scheme and unary coding.

+-Huffman tables are stored in an optimized canonical form: a two-level bitmap keeps track of which symbols are actually used, and the rest of the canonical form is stored with deltas, using the fact that MTF tends to store distances in order from higher to lower frequency.